chrissyFraser/vander-weele-farms-llc/journals/marble.md

       - webpack error: can't resolve pg in app/src
       - ran npm install util, wrote line in webpack.config.js to ignore webpack error - util
       - ran npm install net
+      - constant stream of webpack errors.
+Need help from group.
+Tomorrow at 4.
+        - Greg says variables in gitlab-ci.yml file need to be replaced with actual usable variables.
+Will bring up in group tomorrow.